its-nedum/rails-jwt-authentication/README.md

 - Delete post

 ### Authentication
-All the post routes was authenticated
+All the post routes was authenticated with JWT

 ## Installation